2 Chronicles 21

 Notes

 The verb וַיָּעַר ("he stirred up") in verse 16 indicates direct divine agency: God himself incited the Philistines and Arabs to attack.
 The same verb is used positively when God "stirs up" the spirit of Cyrus to permit the return from exile (2 Chronicles 36:22).
 The Chronicler consistently portrays foreign invasions not as random events but as instruments of divine judgment.
-The Arabs "near the Cushites" (עַל יַד כּוּשִׁים) were likely tribes in the region south of Judah along the trade routes toward Ethiopia -- the same general area from which the Cushite army had come against Asa in 2 Chronicles 14:9.
+The Arabs "near the Cushites" (עַל יַד כּוּשִׁים) were likely tribes in the region south of Judah along the trade routes toward Ethiopia, the same general area from which the Cushite army had come against Asa in 2 Chronicles 14:9.

 Verse 18 introduces the fulfillment of Elijah's prophecy.
 The phrase לְאֵין מַרְפֵּא ("for which there was no healing, incurable") emphasizes that this was beyond any human remedy.
-The disease lasted two full years before the grim conclusion in verse 19: יָצְאוּ מֵעָיו ("his bowels came out").
+The disease lasted two full years before the conclusion in verse 19: יָצְאוּ מֵעָיו ("his bowels came out").
 He died בְּתַחֲלֻאִים רָעִים ("in severe diseases" or "in great agony").
-The physical detail is deliberately graphic, conveying the humiliation of a death befitting one who had led the people into the most degrading forms of idolatry.
+The physical detail is deliberately graphic, conveying the humiliation of a death befitting one who had led the people into degrading forms of idolatry.

 The notice that "his people did not make a fire for him" (שְׂרֵפָה) refers to the honorific burning of spices and incense that accompanied the funeral of a respected king.
 Asa had received such a fire despite his later failures (2 Chronicles 16:14); Jehoram was denied even this.
 It signals that the people themselves had passed judgment on his reign.